 The Columbia University health insurance plan is managed by Aetna Student Health.
 For more information on benefits and claims, go to www.aetnastudenthealth.com/columbiadirect.html.

 While it is possible to waive (not pay) the insurance charge if proof of adequate medical coverage is submitted, we strongly recommend that students purchase Columbia’s approved insurance policy.
 Many other insurance plans are not able to offer the required coverage at a comparable price.
 For Columbia University health insurance coverage requirements and insurance waiver options, please visit: http://health.columbia.edu/insurance/enroll-upgrade-waive/request-waiver.
 Most “travel” insurance plans are not good enough.

-Charges for health service and insurance are automatically added to each student’s bill at registration.
-Students in the spring intensive program will be charged for eight months of coverage.
+Charges for health services and insurance are automatically added to each student’s bill at registration.
+Students in the Spring intensive program will be charged for eight months of coverage.

 Please note that insurance charges added at registration are considered due when they are added.
 Students with comparable insurance coverage may submit insurance waiver applications after registration.
 If the waiver application is accepted, the insurance charge will be removed from the student's account.